 On the day of the interview, relax - make sure you allow plenty of time to arrive at the interview without being stressed or rushed.
-Check how long the trip will take prior to the day of your interview.
-On the way to the interview, take your time and smile, the receptionist at the company will be nice to you and you'll feel good.
+On the way to the interview, take your time and smile, the receptionist at the interview firm will be nice to you and you'll feel good.
 Remember it's normal to feel nervous, it means that this interview is important to you.